AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/reference-collections-report.md

 * [Overview of common uses for Text Mode](../../../reports-and-dashboards/reports/text-mode/understand-common-uses-text-mode.md).
 * [Text mode syntax overview](../../../reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md)

-## Find collection objects and their fields in the API Explorer
+## Find collection objects and their fields in the API Explorer {#find-collection-objects-and-their-fields-in-the-api-explorer}

 Not all collections can be reported on.